bazelbuild/rules_dotnet/docs/README.md

 NuGet packages are fully supported by the rules in two ways

-### NuGet packages with packages.lock.json

-TODO: Write or link to documentation on how to use this

 ### NuGet packages with Paket

 [Paket](https://fsprojects.github.io/Paket/) is a great choice for managing dependencies in .Net